kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transform_local_to_global_coordinates.md

 \end{bmatrix}
 $$

-We also know how to express the local frame:
+We also know how to express the local frame as a homogeneous transform:

 $$
 ~^\text{global}_\text{local}T = \begin{bmatrix}